-REPORT A GEOSCIENTIST
+REPORT A REGISTERED GEOSCIENTIST

 The complaints process deals with your concerns about the actions and conduct of registered practitioners to ensure that the public interest, welfare and safety are protected.

-The complaints process deals only with your concerns about professional and ethical practice and cannot be used to obtain financial redress from a member or certificate holder.
-Alternatives for this purpose include filing a suit against the member in the civil courts.
+The complaints process deals only with your concerns about professional and ethical practice and cannot be used to obtain financial redress from a registrant or certificate holder.
+Alternatives for this purpose include filing a suit against the registrant in the civil courts.
 Making a complaint is not an alternative to the civil courts.
 There is no fee for filing a complaint; however, you will need to provide a written summary of the facts and evidence to support your concern.
 When you report a concern to the Registrar of PGO, a three-stage process is set in motion.
 The first two stages may take several months and involve the Registrar and the Complaints Committee.
 A complaint that is referred to the third stage of the process, a discipline hearing, may take longer.

 For further information on the Complaints Procedure, click here.